mdn/content/files/en-us/web/progressive_web_apps/guides/offline_and_background_operation/index.md

 This doesn't mean service workers run all the time: browsers may close service workers when they think it is appropriate.
 For example, if a service worker has been inactive for a while, it will be closed.
 However, the browser will restart the service worker when an event has happened that it needs to take care of.
 This enables a PWA to implement background operations in the following way:

-- in the main app, register a request for the service worker to perform some operation
+- In the main app, register a request for the service worker to perform some operation
-- at the appropriate time, the service worker will be restarted if necessary, and an event will fire in the service worker's scope
+- At the appropriate time, the service worker will be restarted if necessary, and an event will fire in the service worker's scope
-- the service worker will perform the operation
+- The service worker will perform the operation

 In the next sections, we'll discuss a few different features that use this pattern to enable a PWA to work while the main app isn't open.